Matthew Richardson (footballer): AFL career

 Richardson spent a large part of the 2008 season playing on the wing, rather than in the forward line, which allowed him to have a much larger part in the play than previously.
 Although he did not win the club best-and-fairest, he was selected on the bench in the All-Australian team and finished third in the Brownlow Medal, polling 22 total votes.
 The 2008 season saw Richardson take 222 marks for the season, including 21 against Hawthorn in Round 20.
 He averaged 18.2 disposals per game, along with 11.1 marks per game, in which lead the entire AFL for the season and finals.
 Matthew also managed to kick 48 goals for the season.

 In Round 6, 2009 against Sydney at the SCG, Richardson kicked his 800th and last career goal, becoming the eleventh player to reach the milestone in VFL/AFL history.
 Later in the same match, he partially tore his hamstring off the bone; he missed the remainder of the season with the injury, and announced his retirement after the season.
 He received a rousing send-off in Round 1, 2010, appearing before the match in Richmond's season opener against Carlton.

-Richardson retired in 2009 after 282 senior games for Richmond; he became an Richmond Football Club life member after playing more than 150 games for the club and an Australian Football League life member after playing more than 300 games, including representative and pre-season matches.
+Richardson retired in 2009 after 282 senior games for Richmond; he became a Richmond Football Club life member after playing more than 150 games for the club and an Australian Football League life member after playing more than 300 games, including representative and pre-season matches.
 His career tally of 800 goals was the eleventh-highest at the time of his retirement, and it remained so until Lance Franklin passed him in Round 6 of the 2017 season.
 Richardson took a total of 2,270 marks during his AFL career, which was the second-highest of any player at the time of his retirement (since the statistic was recorded, starting in 1974).